The Lord of the Rings: The Return of the King (video game): Sales and awards

 In the United States, the Windows version of The Return of the King sold 240,000 copies and earned $5.5 million by August 2006, after its release in November 2003.
 It was the country's 86th best-selling computer game during this period.
 In the United Kingdom, the PlayStation 2 version received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies.

-The wireless version of Return of the King, developed by JAMDAT, won IGN's "Wireless Game of the Year" award for 2003.
+The wireless version of Return of the King, developed by JAMDAT, won IGNs "Wireless Game of the Year" award for 2003.
 At the 2003 Spike Video Game Awards, Return of the King was nominated for two awards; "Best Animation" and "Best Game Based on a Movie".
 It lost in both categories, to Dead or Alive Xtreme Beach Volleyball and Enter the Matrix, respectively.
 During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded the game in two categories: "Outstanding Achievement in Character Performance - Male" (for Elijah Wood's voice role as Frodo) and "Outstanding Achievement in Sound Design"; it also received a nomination for "Computer Action/Adventure Game of the Year".
 In 2014, IGN included the game in their list of the "5 Best Lord of the Rings Video Games."